khushbooag4/React-Login-Form/README.md

 Future Scope
 - Can payment method to login for any particular
 - Getting sync with email.
 Form Successfully Submitted message should be send to the user
-- Can use animation on sucessfully completing the form fot user engagement
+- Can use animation on sucessfully completing the form for user engagement